Mula-Gabriel/gtkterm/README.md

 - Both the Macros tab and Lists tab have "Move Up" / "Move Down" buttons
 - Lets you reorder macros and list entries to match your preferred workflow

+6. TCP Client / Server Transport
+- Supports three transport modes: Serial port, TCP Client, and TCP Server
+- TCP Client connects to a remote host:port with optional auto-reconnect (2-second interval)
+- TCP Server listens on a port and accepts a single client connection (new client replaces old)
+- Privileged ports (<1024) are supported via Linux CAP_NET_BIND_SERVICE capability
+- Switch transport type in Config > Port dialog via a combo box; GUI adapts to show relevant settings
+- Command-line options: --transport (serial|tcp-client|tcp-server), --host, --tcp-port

+7. Smart Add (Insert After Selection)
+- In the Macros tab, clicking "Add" inserts a new macro right after the currently selected row
+- In the Lists tab, clicking "Add Entry" inserts a new entry right after the currently selected row
+- If no row is selected, the new item is appended at the end of the list as before

+8. Macro Tab Groups
+- Each macro has an optional **Tab** field in the configuration window
+- Macros sharing the same tab name are grouped under a common tab in the macro panel
+- Macros with no tab name are placed in the **General** tab automatically
+- The tab bar wraps across multiple rows if there are many groups
+- Right-clicking anywhere on the tab bar shows a checklist of all tabs, allowing you to show or hide each group independently

+9. Macro Polling (Right-click on a macro button)
+- Right-clicking any macro button opens a context menu with two options:
+  - **Polling Mode** checkbox: enables or disables periodic auto-send for that macro
+  - **Period (ms)** field: sets the repeat interval in milliseconds (default: 1000 ms)
+- When polling is enabled, the button label gains a ⏱ prefix to indicate the mode
+- **Left-clicking** the button then acts as a start/stop toggle:
+  - First click: sends the macro immediately and starts repeating it at the configured interval
+  - Second click: stops the periodic sending
+- While actively polling, the button blinks to provide a visual indicator
+- For macros with format arguments, the argument values entered at start time are captured and reused for every subsequent send
+- The polling configuration (enabled state and period) is saved automatically to the macros file and restored at startup

 <p align="center">
     <img src="Capture1.png" width="60%"/>